-Mindtree Limited Significant accounting policies and notes to the standalone interim financial statements For the quarter and six months ended September 30, 2022 (Rupees in millions, except share and per share data, unless otherwise stated)
+Mindtree Limited Significant accounting policies and notes to the standalone interim financial statements For the quarter ended June 30, 2022 (Rupees in millions, except share and per share data, unless otherwise stated)

 (x) Impairment

 a) Financial assets

 In accordance with Ind AS 109, the Company applies Expected Credit Loss (ECL) model for measurement and recognition of impairment loss.
 The Company follows 'simplified approach' for recognition of impairment loss allowance on trade receivables.